Lachen

 High-altitude rest day

-ACCESS PROTOCOLThe chauffeured Gangtok–Lachen leg (≈ 6–7 hrs) through North Sikkim with permit checkpoints.
+The chauffeured Gangtok to Lachen leg (≈ 6 to 7 hrs) through North Sikkim with permit checkpoints.

 High-altitude-capable, GPS-tracked vehicles with protected-area permits handled and medically aware chauffeur-guides.